UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 5. Run the hybrid DPU executable.

 The execution of all the examples needs a calibration data set of 100 to 1000 images that can be downloaded from the ImageNet dataset [here](http://academictorrents.com/collection/imagenet-2012).
 In this page you can download a 147 GB file with training images, which you don't need for the DNNDK package, or a 6.74 GB file with validation images.
 This smaller set should be downloaded, and can be done [here](http://academictorrents.com/details/a306397ccf9c2ead27155983c254227c0fd938e2).
 The `.tar` arquive you can download here contains up to 50000 images.
-The problem with this images is that there is no `.txt` file with them that contains a list of all the images.
-We are going to create this list with a python script, only using the first 1000 images.
+The problem with this images is that there is no `.txt` file with them that contains a list of all the images with no labels.
+We are going to create this list with a python script.
 The content of this file would be the following:

 ```python
 # -*- coding: utf-8 -*-